 The major difference is a flat curve of the G.712 characteristic in the range between 300 and 3400 Hz where the MIRS shows a rising characteristic with an attenuation of lower frequencies.
-MIRS can be seen as a frequency characteristic that simulates the behavior of a telecommunication terminal, which meets the official requirements for the terminal input frequency response as specified e.g. in the technical specification GSM 03.50 [7].

-Both types of filtering are realized with the corresponding modules of the ITU STL96 software package.
+MIRS can be seen as a frequency characteristic that simulates the behavior of a telecommunication terminal, which meets the official requirements for the terminal input frequency response as specified e.g. for GSM.
+Both types of filtering are realized with modules of the ITU STL96 software package.